If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 A recent study found that elephants have one of the best and most likely the most acute senses of smell ever documented in a given species.

-They are able to identify a wide variety of scents that are present in their environment.
+They can identify a wide variety of scents that are present in their environment.
 This is because they have close to 2,000 different genes dedicated to their sense of smell.

-As a direct consequence of this, they are able to identify subsurface water from a distance of up to 12 miles.
+Consequently, they can identify subsurface water from up to 12 miles.

 Studies done in the past have demonstrated that African elephants can differentiate between odor molecules that have exceedingly minute structural differences.

-Differences that people and other species are completely unable to distinguish between one another.
+Differences that people and other species cannot distinguish between one another.

-Their nostrils, which are at the top of their trunks, are responsible for breathing, sniffing, and gathering water from their environment.
+Their nostrils, at the top of their trunks, are responsible for breathing, sniffing, and gathering water from their environment.

-As a result, they take great pride in the fact that they are among the animals with the best sense of smell.
+As a result, they take great pride in being among the animals with the best sense of smell.

-When it comes to foraging for food, sharks rely mostly on their acute sense of smell, making them one of the best animals with the best sense of smell and the most dangerous predatory fish in existence.
+Sharks rely mostly on their acute sense of smell when it comes to foraging for food, making them one of the best animals with the best sense of smell and the most dangerous predatory fish.

 The olfactory bulb in this critter’s brain is so vital to its survival and plays such a significant role in its daily activities that it takes up two-thirds of the brain’s total volume.

-Because they can pinpoint the location of a wounded marine species or even a wounded human prey from a great distance, sharks are terrifying predators.
+Sharks are terrifying predators because they can pinpoint the location of a wounded marine species or even an injured human prey from a great distance.
 Humans are also fair game for sharks.

 Sharks perceive odors via currents.
 Because of this, it would be some time before the odor reached their nostrils, given the distance between them.